Author: Tiffany W.

 Grabbing a drink prior to starting is a good “start” signal for my mind.
 I know that once I’ve got that beverage, the next few hours after will be a time for steady focus.
 If you don’t like caffeinated drinks or don’t want to spend money, you can use different “start” markers.
 Some other “start signals” I use:

 - Putting on lo-fi music

 - Sitting at a location designated strictly for work

 The debrief at the end serves as my personal “end” marker.
 That signals to my brain that the focus period has ended.
-Verbalizing my accomplishments and incomplete tasks also helps me understand exactly what I did, and what I need to do.
+Verbalizing my accomplishments and incomplete tasks also helps me understand exactly what I did, and what I still need to do.

 There are numerous reasons why people procrastinate, but they rarely point to a flaw in a student’s character or discipline.
-Instead, they point to a need for structure, good habits, and good mental and physical health.
+Instead, they point to a need for structure, good habits, and good health.
 With time and practice, these methods can help you minimize procrastination.
 And, they can enable you to develop good habits throughout your academic career and beyond.

 Tiffany W. is a tutor at My Private Professor, which provides individualized online & in-person tutoring to students in all subjects, including K-12 math, science, language arts, history, foreign language, AP exams, test prep, essays, & college counseling, by top tutors from top universities. www.myprivateprofessor.com

 Companies like My Private Professor(MPP), based in Orange County, California, offer exceptional in-person and online tutoring resources to help you stay on top of your schoolwork.
 Get in touch with an MPP tutor to improve your academic confidence and study skills, and work towards achieving your goals!